operasoftware/devopera/blog/_posts/2015-06-24-installable-web-apps.md

 	</video>
 </figure>

-In a future release, we’ll make it more discoverable: under certain circumstances Opera will prompt the user to the site they’re visiting to the Home screen.
+In a future release, we’ll make it more discoverable: under certain circumstances Opera will prompt the user to add the site they’re visiting to the Home screen.

 ## Defining icon and start-up characteristics